Don’t Scare Away Your Dates!

 Am I scaring away my first dates?

-First date experiences are by far one of the most common topics that come up during counseling sessions with single clients in my experience.
+First date experiences are by far one of the most common topics that come up during couples therapy with single clients in my experience.

 Let’s face it – going out on a first date can be complicated business!
 This reality is particularly true of individuals who are new to the dating scene or who have not been on the market for some time because they were previously involved.